 This resource is free to use for personal study.
 For quotations, all we ask is that the source is quoted in full.
-Multiple copying should not be undertaken without permission from info@thetron.org
+But multiple copying should not be undertaken without permission from info@thetron.org

 Copyright is reserved by William Philip.
-See http://www.thetron.org/resources/bible-readings for more information, and updates.
+The contents are available electronically in a daily format and book-by-book.
+See www.thetron.org/resources/jpbible for more information, and updates.

-James Philip Bible Readings

-THE BOOK of John II
+James Philip Bible Readings THE BOOK of 2 John